 The city also has a winter park, a festival of lights, and Christmas theatre shows.

-Here are some of the best Oslo Christmas markets in 2022.
+Here are some of the best Oslo Christmas market 2023 options.

 There are also free plays and concerts and several carnival rides, including a giant Ferris wheel, that kids will surely love.